iwarra/habit-tracker/client/readMe.md

    - expand the useHabits hook with additional logic

 Remaining in Calendar:
 * Click a date and get all habits for the day
+- Extract calendar styling to be reusable in other views ?

 * "See more"-page design and logic:
-   - should a user be able to edit and delete habits here
+   - should a user be able to edit and delete habits here ?
-   - should it display only the habits for that day
+   - should it display only the habits for that day or all the habits ?